 In December 2015, upon the recommendation of the Compensation Committee (which received the advice and assistance of H. Wilkinson Consulting Group Inc. as its independent compensation consultant), the Board approved new director compensation arrangements.
 In addition, following the termination of the MSA in May 2019, Jay S. Hennick remained as Chairman of FirstService, at the discretion of the Board, and it was agreed that Mr. Hennick would receive compensation commensurate with that of a Non-Executive Chairman of a public company of similar size to FirstService.
-See "Executive Compensation - Compensation Discussion and Analysis - Role of the Compensation Committee".
 Upon the recommendation of the Compensation Committee (which received the advice and assistance of H. Wilkinson Consulting Group Inc. as its independent compensation consultant), the Board approved compensation arrangements for the Chairman as well as changes to the retainers the Lead Director and the Chairs of the Audit Committee and the Compensation Committee.

-In 2019, each director of FirstService who was not a full time employee of, or providing management services to, FirstService or any of its subsidiaries received: (i) an annual retainer of US\$75,000 (other than the Chairman); and (ii) meeting fees equal to US\$1,750 for each meeting of the Board or committee thereof attended by such director in person and US\$1,000 for each meeting attended by telephone.
-The Chairman of the Board received an annual retainer of US\$300,000 (pro-rated from May 2019 on), the Lead Director of the Board received an additional annual retainer of US\$10,000, the Chair of the Audit Committee received an additional annual retainer of US\$20,000 and the Chair of the Compensation Committee received an additional annual retainer of US\$5,000.
+In 2020, each director of FirstService who was not a full time employee of, or providing management services to, FirstService or any of its subsidiaries was entitled to receive: (i) an annual retainer of US\$75,000 (other than the Chairman); and (ii) meeting fees equal to US\$1,750 for each meeting of the Board or committee thereof attended by such director in person and US\$1,000 for each meeting attended by telephone.
+The Chairman of the Board was entitled to receive an annual retainer of US\$300,000, the Lead Director of the Board was entitled to receive an additional annual retainer of US\$10,000, the Chair of the Audit Committee was entitled to receive an additional annual retainer of US\$20,000 and the Chair of the Compensation Committee was entitled to receive an additional annual retainer of US\$5,000.
+As a result of the COVID-19 pandemic and its potential impact on FirstService's businesses, a temporary pause in the US\$75,000 director annual retainer payments was implemented by FirstService for all directors, such that such directors received one-half of such director annual retainer payments that they were otherwise entitled to receive during 2020.
+In lieu of not receiving such director annual retainer payments, each such director of FirstService was issued, effective December 2, 2020, 4,000 options at an exercise price of US\$140.03 per share.

-In addition to the above, it is anticipated that each director of FirstService who was not a full time employee of, or providing management services to, FirstService or any of its subsidiaries (other than Jay S. Hennick) will receive an annual grant of Options exercisable for 8,000 Common Shares.
-Effective February 7, 2020, 8,000 Options were issued to each such director at an exercise price of US\$111.36 per share.
+In addition to the above, it is anticipated that each director of FirstService who was not a full time employee of, or providing management services to, FirstService or any of its subsidiaries (other than Jay S. Hennick) will receive an annual grant of options exercisable for 8,000 Common Shares.
+Effective February 11, 2021, 8,000 options were issued to each such director, which options may be exercised at a price of US\$154.44 until February 11, 2026.
 See "- Director Outstanding Option-Based Awards" and the biographies of each director set out under "Business of the Meeting - Election of Directors" for additional information on such option grants.

-Individual Director Compensation for 2019
+Individual Director Compensation for 2020

-The following table provides a summary of all amounts of compensation provided to the directors of FirstService during the year ended December 31, 2019.
+The following table provides a summary of all amounts of compensation provided to the directors of FirstService during the year ended December 31, 2020.
 D. Scott Patterson does not receive any compensation in acting as director of FirstService.